A remote employee receives an authentication code on their mobile device to access workplace documents.

 Cybersecurity Tips for Employee Identity Theft Protection

-For cybercriminals, getting possession of an employee’s computer credentials can deliver a profitable strike to the heart of a company, putting its business systems, applications, and sensitive data at risk.
-Knowing the credentials of employees—especially those with privileged access—can give threat actors an all-access pass to a company’s digital assets.
-It’s no wonder that theft of employee usernames and passwords has become one of the leading causes for security breaches, responsible for 19% of all global incidents in 2022, according to a study by IBM.
+For cybercriminals, getting possession of an employee’s computer credentials can deliver a profitable strike to the heart of a company, putting its business systems, applications and sensitive data at risk.
+Knowing the credentials of employees (especially those with privileged access) can give threat actors an all-access pass to a company’s digital assets.
+It’s no wonder that theft of employee usernames and passwords is one of the most common root causes of all global cybersecurity incidents, according to IBM’s Cost of a Data Breach Report 2025.

 These costs are also rising because attacks on credentials are typically difficult to detect and remedy.
-In fact, cybercrimes attributed to stolen or compromised credentials take the longest time—an average 327 days—to identify and contain.
+In fact, cybercrimes attributed to stolen or compromised credentials take an average of 246 days to identify and contain.
 That gives cybercriminals plenty of time to move across networks to build potentially intrusive and destructive infiltrations.

 Credential theft is often an early salvo in a complex cyberattack.
 It can be especially dangerous because privileged account credentials, which provide elevated access and permissions, can help diminish cybersecurity across a business’s extended systems and networks.
-Once inside, criminals can bypass cybersecurity safeguards to install back doors and malware to clandestinely swipe employee and customer data.
-They can also block user accounts, change access to systems and applications, and reset passwords.
+Once inside, criminals can bypass cybersecurity safeguards to install back doors and malware, steal employee and customer data, block user accounts, change access to systems and applications and reset passwords.
+They can also exploit trusted identities to redirect payments or commit Business Email Compromise (BEC) attacks.

 The ways in which cybercriminals can use credentials to access your business systems and steal information and money are multiplying.
 Here are some of the top threats to be aware of: